PingMeCSC309/PingMe/PingMeWebsite/README.md

 PingMe Website
 ======

-This is the website for information about Ping Me and its developers.
+This is the website for Ping Me.

-It also has the limited functionality of viewing Pings.
+RUN IN TERMINAL: node express.js

-START IN: home.html
+THEN VIEW AT URL: localhost:3000

 *Metro CSS Bootstrap used under MIT License*